-Located somewhere halfway from Havana to Trinidad, in the Bay of Pigs, Playa Larga is a perfect destination to enjoy Zapata’s lush nature, clear Caribbean waters and amazing seafood.
-The rich marine fauna, full of corals and exotic fishes, makes it a diving paradise.
-Even if you only have one day in Playa Larga to spend, thanks to its relaxing ambience, you’ll surely enjoy every minute of it.
+Located about halfway between Havana and Trinidad, in the Bay of Pigs, Playa Larga is a perfect destination to enjoy Zapata’s lush nature, clear Caribbean waters and amazing seafood.
+The rich marine fauna, full of corals and exotic fish, makes it a diving paradise.
+Even if you’re spending just one day in Playa Larga, thanks to the relaxing ambiance of this place, you’ll surely enjoy every minute of it.

 What’s the best time to visit Playa Larga?

-The best time to visit Cuba in general would be in the dry season, from November to May.
-The summer is way too humid and warm, and due to raining season, it’s expected to rain almost each day.
-Keep in mind that the time around Christmas can get too busy, packed with the travelers from the Northern Hemisphere.
+The best time to visit Cuba in general would be during the dry season, from November to May.
+The summer is way too humid and warm, and during the rainy season it’s expected to rain almost every day.
+Keep in mind that the time around Christmas can get too busy, packed with travelers from the Northern Hemisphere.

 Playa Larga is placed at the Bahia de cochinos, or the Bay of Pigs, the place invaded by US-backed exiles in 1961.
-The invasion is famous cause it culminated in a victory for the army and Cubans militias.
+The invasion is famous because it culminated in a victory for the army and Cuban militias.
 Today it’s a touristy place, famous for one of the best diving spots in Cuba.
 Many resorts, restaurants and private accommodations can be found around the area.
-Being located very close to Zapata Peninsula, it’s also a great base for some environmental excursions around the area.
+Located very close to the Zapata Peninsula, it’s also a great base for some environmental excursions around the area.

-Start your day with the rich breakfast at Casa particular
+Start your day with a rich breakfast at casa particular

-In Cuba, private accommodation known as ‘casas particulares’ is the most common one and the most affordable.
+In Cuba, private accommodation known as casa particular is the most common and most affordable.
 Make sure to book one of these, since there are many of them in Playa Larga.
 It’s fully recommended to pay additional few dollars for a breakfast they offer.
-It mostly consists of fried eggs, ham and cheese, fresh juice and seasonal fruits, and it gives you enough energy for any activities in a day.
+It mostly consists of fried eggs, ham and cheese, fresh juice and seasonal fruits, and it gives you enough energy for any activities during the day.

 Casa Tiki, located very central, is a great recommendation and a very good value deal.
-They also serve their breakfast in the perfect ambience, on the terrace just next to the sea.
+They also serve their breakfast in a perfect ambiance, on a terrace just next to the sea.

 Snorkeling or diving tour at Punta Perdiz

-We already said Playa Larga is the diving paradise.
+We already said Playa Larga is a diving paradise.
 It really offers unspoiled beaches, crystal clear waters and rich marine fauna.
-Even if you don’t have your diver’s certificate, snorkeling can be as interesting thing to do.
+Even if you don’t have your diver’s certificate, snorkeling can be an interesting thing to do.

-In Cuba, all the diving centers are owned by a state, so there’s basically just one diving center with a fixed price.
-It’s necessary to book your tour day in advance, either by your own, or with a help of your casa owner.
+In Cuba, all the diving centers are owned by the state, so there’s basically just one diving center with a fixed price.
+It’s necessary to book your tour a day in advance, either on your own, or with the help of your casa owner.
 Their private bus will pick you up at your casa in the morning.

-The best tour to take is the one that has two stops – one at Punta Perdiz and the one at Cenote Mar.
-The latter is also famous because of the La Cueva de los Peces – the natural pool of unsalted water especially great for the young ones.
+The best tour to take is the one that has two stops – one at Punta Perdiz and the othe at Cenote Mar.
+The latter is also famous because of the La Cueva de los Peces – the natural pool of unsalted water especially great for children.

-If diving or snorkeling is not your thing, then we suggest you to book a Zapata National park guided tour.
-The Zapata peninsula is the UNESCO Biosphere Reserve, located very close to Playa Larga.
+If diving or snorkeling is not your thing, then we suggest you book a Zapata National park guided tour.
+The Zapata Peninsula is a UNESCO Biosphere Reserve, located very close to Playa Larga.
 It’s great for those interested in fauna and flora exploration and bird watching.
 Its fauna includes 160 species of birds, 31 types of reptiles and 12 varieties of mammals.

 Book your tour in the morning at the Zapata information centre.
-The tour includes a private guide and the private driver to the park and back.
-If you’re lucky enough, you’ll get the chance to see the pink flamingos, the ultimate attraction at the park.
+The tour includes a private guide and a private driver to the park and back.
+If you’re lucky enough, you’ll get the chance to see pink flamingos, the ultimate attraction at the park.

 Afternoon at the beach

-The huge, sandy beach on the west is a great place to spend an afternoon at.
-Play the volleyball with the locals, sunbath or just relax in the shadows of palm trees while drinking a Mojito.
+The huge, sandy beach is a great place to spend an afternoon at.
+Play volleyball with the locals, sunbath or just relax in the shadows of palm trees while drinking a Mojito.

 If you’re hungry by now, and you surely are, head to Villa El Paraiso and have super delicious lunch for a cheap price.
 Their grilled lobster is a must try.